Dual Diagnosis Treatment Program

-In order to effectively conquer substance abuse, an accurate assessment of the patient?s life challenges is needed before treatment begins.
-At The Treatment Center of the Palm Beaches, we think of this as understanding our patients? internal portrait.
+In order to effectively conquer substance abuse, an accurate assessment of the patient’s life challenges is needed before treatment begins.
 For those afflicted with substance abuse, the color, shape and texture of human behavior dictate the story behind the condition(s) and, often, reveal the underlying cause.

 In some cases, patients will have mental health disorders in addition to drug or alcohol dependency.
 In these instances, which are now more common than ever before, it is difficult to know how, when and where the problems arise and which disorder might require the most focus.

 Without the care of highly skilled medical doctors and therapists at your side, misdiagnosis can happen, putting the patient and their family, friends, and co-workers at risk.
 That’s why many of our patients come to us via trusted referrals by other leading health professionals.

 The term dual diagnosis refers to someone who is struggling with both drug or alcohol addiction and mental illness, such as depression.
 The mental health condition is also known as a co-occurring disorder, in these cases.